ddmitov/perl-executing-browser/README.md

   Perl scripts without filename extensions are recognized using a Perl shebang line like:
   ```#!/usr/bin/perl``` or ```#!/usr/bin/env perl```
   No shebang line can change the Perl distribution used by PEB.
 Shebang arguments are not honored by PEB.
-  PEB finds Perl interpreter at start-up and uses shebang line only to detect Perl scripts without filename extension.
+  PEB finds Perl interpreter at application startup and uses shebang line only to detect Perl scripts without filename extension.

   All other supported local file types are recognized using the fllowing filename extensions:
 * **CSS files:** ```.css```